CouncilofLorien/counciloflorien.github.io/docs/cards/T/twilight.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Environment._ One environment card (in play or declared earlier in the same chain of effects) is cancelled and discarded. _Twilight_ may also be played as a resource, and may be played at any point during any player's turn.
+> > _Environment._ One environment card (in play or declared earlier in the same chain of effects) is canceled and discarded. _Twilight_ may also be played as a resource, and may be played at any point during any player's turn.
 > >
 > > {: .fs-3 }
 > > _“The sun dipped and vanished, and as if at the shuttering of a lamp, black night fell."_ ***---&#65279;LotRII***